parasoft/parasoft-demo-app/README.md

 # Parasoft Demo Application
 The Parasoft Demo Application is an example Spring Boot project.
-The application is configurable and customizable, and is used to demonstrate functionality in a variery of Parasoft tools.
+The application is configurable and customizable, and is used to demonstrate functionality in a variety of Parasoft tools.

 ## Getting Started
 ### Building .war from sources